remyers/lot49/doc/transmission_overhead.md

 ## Conclusion

-For an example three hop message delivery, the eltoo revocation system would require transmitting 1/5 as much data to update channels (234 vs 1260 bytes) compared to the current system used by the Lightning Network.
+For an example three hop message delivery, the eltoo revocation system would require transmitting 1/5 as much data overall to update channels (234 vs 1260 bytes) compared to the Poon-Dryja update scheme used by the Lightning Network.
 Signature aggregation could reduce the amount of data that must be transmitted to an internet gateway to close channels by almost a third (78 vs 201 bytes).
-The reduction in transmission overhead from using eltoo and signature aggregation increases linearly for longer relay paths.
+The reduction in transmission overhead from using eltoo and signature aggregation increases proportionally for longer relay paths.